fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

         - there will some data duplicated for the recreated assets because part of the information will be managed by both the north instances

-**Recreate all the PI-Server objects and resend all the data to the PI Server on a different Asset Framework hierarchy level**
+**Recreate all the PI Server objects and resend all the data to the PI Server on a different Asset Framework hierarchy level**
     procedure:
         - disable the 1st north instance
         - create a new north instance using a new, unique name and having a new AF hierarchy (North option 'Asset Framework hierarchies tree')